Core Concepts

 }

-The route parameters are automatically extracted from the URL and made available through the ctx.params::<T>() method in the RouteContext struct, providing type-safe access to the values.
+The route parameters are automatically extracted from the URL and made available through the ctx.params::<T>() method in the PageContext struct passed to the render method, providing type-safe access to the values.

 #[route("/posts/[slug]")]